HoiyeungNg/AIoT_Caring/README.md

-# AIoT_Caring
-Detailed instructions for deploying and running the prototype:
+# Detailed instructions for deploying and running the prototype:

 ## For Moto 360:
 open developer mode